justrelaxdc/obsidian-habit-notes/README.md

 1. Press `Ctrl+P` (or `Cmd+P` on Mac).
 2. Run **“Create new tracker”**.
 3. Enter a name (e.g., “Morning Workout”).
-4. Choose (or create) a folder.
+4. Choose (or auto create) a folder.
 5. Select the tracker type.
 6. Configure limits, units, start date, etc.
 7. Click **Create**.

 <!-- 🎥 GIF: Creation flow — open palette → create new tracker → choose type → file appears -->

 > You can structure trackers inside folders (up to 3 levels).
 The plugin will automatically interpret these folders as categories/subcategories.
+Folders containing the word `archive` are ignored, so old trackers can be saved there.

 ---